elm-city-craftworks/notes.practicingruby.com/_posts/2013-06-14-writing-course-3.md

 To apply, please send
-a sample of your writing along with a brief note about why you're interested to [gregory@practicingruby.com](mailto:gregory@practicingruby.com) by July 1, 2013.
-I will evaluate applications on a first-come, first-serve basis and there are only a maximum of four slots open -- so be sure to send your application in as early as you can.
+a sample of your writing along with a brief note about why you're interested to [gregory@practicingruby.com](mailto:gregory@practicingruby.com) by July 1, 2013. basis.
+There are only a maximum of four slots open -- so be sure to send your application in as early as you can.
 Keep in mind that your writing sample does not need to be perfect, it just needs to show me that you have basic English writing skills